 This trail, while incredibly scenic is a tad rocky though – so make sure that you wear appropriate footwear and only go between the recommended months of May and October.

-After you reach a hairpin turn, go right, over the cattleguard and the texas gate then park wherever you want -but don’t forget to bring water, weather-appropriate clothes and your phone – because you’re going to want to take pictures!
+As always, don’t forget to bring water, weather-appropriate clothes and your phone – because you’re going to want to take pictures!

 Where: Directions here